NeuroPotential Counseling & Therapy

 Does anxiety or depression keep you from living your life to the fullest?

-Have you been stuck in memories from the past?
+Despite your best efforts, are you stuck in memories from the past?

 Have you tried therapy and didn’t feel better?